 In the lawsuit, Oracle is claiming that Envisage only has one license from Oracle and that is not enough to run their hosted business on AWS.
 Typically, these claims are more nuanced.
 For example, your license doesn’t fit this scenario, you don’t have enough licenses, etc. In this case, however, Oracle was basically saying Envisage has almost no licenses.
 I would think Oracle would know if Envisage has a license or not.
 It’s pretty much a yes or no question.
 Or is it?

 Envisage responds, claims reliance on AWS

 Envisage finally responded to Oracle.
-You can find their response here if you want to read it directly.
+Read the transcript of court proceedings in Oracle v Envisage (PDF, 263 KB).
 I’m not going to get into all the details of the claim.
 For an excellent overview, you can go to the Tactical Law blog.
 What I want to focus on is the fact that Envisage is trying to drag AWS into this lawsuit.
 Envisage claims they relied on AWS statements about their Oracle license-included model, AWS was an agent for Oracle, and if Oracle has a problem with Envisage then Oracle needs to take it up with AWS.
 I have to say, I did not see that defense coming.

 Why didn’t I see it coming?
 Well, the AWS agreements that Envisage points to specifically state that companies cannot run subscription services using the AWS Oracle license-included model.
 Everyone knows that, right?
 Maybe not.
 Now Envisage not only has a fight with Oracle on their hands, but they are potentially at odds with AWS.
 Can you imagine being the meat in an Oracle/AWS sandwich?
 Glad it’s not me.